Vasquiinho/OpenSSL-GUI/README.md

 Still in development.

-Do not run main.py with sudo if you want to use ssh. sshfs will not work properly.
-You can run with sudo, but all filepickers will be replaced with textinputs, and you'll need to write the paths by hand.
+Do not run main.py with sudo if you want to use ssh.
+SSHFS will not work properly, and because of that SSH connection will not be allowed.
 SSHFS is used to mount the remote system filesystem so that the user can use the filechoosers inputs to select the files in the remote system via gui.

 ### Functionality soo far
 - Req Options (Request Certificate or Generate Self-Signed Certificate)